sebald/scroll-rack/README.md

 - Navigation from last section page to page of following section.
 - Clean up configuration options
 - Highlight footnotes when `:target`ed
-- Parse code to generate additional documentation
+- Parse source code to generate additional documentation via `@` comments
  - Documentation for TypeScript Interfaces
  - Documentation for custom HTML/Web Components and their API